 From Nayapul, I found a tourist bus that was headed to Pokhara.
 I was in Pokhara by 4 p.m.

-Even though I’m really glad I did it but I would not go for a hike like this alone again not until I remember this one as vividly as I do now.
+Even though I’m really glad I did it but I would not go for a hike like this alone again until I remember the trek to Annapurna Base Camp as vividly as I do now.